SMKSmith/CryptoClustering/README.md

 What is the total explained variance of the three principal components?
 Create a new DataFrame with the PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-The first five rows of the PCA DataFrame should appear as follows:

-The first five rows of the PCA DataFrame

 ## Find the Best Value for k Using the PCA Data
 Use the elbow method on the PCA data to find the best value for k using the following steps: